-Identifying Issues On Which To Develop Specific Recommendations - Section C:
+c) Identifying Issues on Which to Develop Specific Recommendations - Section C:

-19. The Working Group set out a list of 25 "Matters" in its Initial Report that it thought should be covered during its subsequent investigations.8 Unlike the Initial Report, this Interim Report will identify and explore specific problems that members of the community associate with the current Geographic Regions and identify potential ways to address them.
-It will not recommend specific solutions to any such problems.
-Those will be addressed in the Final Report.
+The Working Group set out a list of 25 "Matters" in its Initial Report that it thought should be covered during its subsequent investigations.
+Unlike the Initial Report, this Interim Report identifies and explores specific issues and challenges that members of the community associate with the current Geographic Regions and identifies potential ways to address them.
+This document does not recommend specific solutions to any of those matters.
+If any, those will be addressed in the Final Report.